sgajbi/portfolio-analytics-system/README.md

     ```

 4.  **Install All Python Dependencies**:
-    This command installs the dependencies for all services and the core calculator library in editable mode.
+    This command installs the dependencies for all services and the core calculator library.

     ```bash
     pip install -e libs/financial-calculator-engine